Podcasting has become the new craze in today’s modern digital world.

 (Check out my post on the Best Podcasts For Entrepreneurs if you want to learn more)

-The easiest way to find a topic if you haven’t thought of one already is simple, what are you passionate about?
+The easiest way to find a topic if you haven’t thought of one already is to identify what you are passionate about.

 That way you won’t be kicking yourself for spending money on design only to change your mind a few episodes down the line.